Former FDA chief urges government to incentivize localities to shut down their economies amid coronavirus spread

 -

-Former FDA chief urges government to incentivize localities to shut down their economies amid coronavirus spread1:54 p.m.
+Former FDA chief urges government to incentivize localities to shut down their economies amid coronavirus spreadMarch 8, 2020

 -